Strong red rules and safety cells cut errors

 A new executive level committee.

-Cayuga developed an administrative committee made up of board members, executive level leaders, and administrators, called the Quality and Patient Safety Committee.
+Cayuga developed an administrative committee made up of board members, executive level leaders, and administrators, named the Quality and Patient Safety Committee.
 This committee is charged with overseeing the hospital's patient safety efforts and encouraging a culture of safety.
 The involvement of the board of directors not only provides the in-house clout to make things happen, but it also signals to the entire organization that the hospital is taking patient safety seriously, Evelyn says.